 This document is certainly not the only resource available to you.
 Here are some other useful sites:

 http://cerebro.xu.edu/summerinternships.html.
-It has not yet been updated for summer 2013, but many programs last for many years..
+It has not been updated since January 2014, but many programs last for many years.

 http://www.nsf.gov/crssprgm/reu/reu_search.cfm.
 You should focus on the CISE category, but you may want to look at other things too.